 Post-divorce spousal support, which is often referred to as "alimony" or "separate maintenance," can be awarded for a number of reasons.
 Unlike child support, there are no state requirements for spousal support awards in divorce.
 In general, it is intended to take into account the contributions of spouses, either male or female, who have cared for the children or supported the careers of their working spouses.

 In Georgia, alimony is not a right, but it can be appropriate in certain situations and awarded over time or in one lump sum after a divorce settlement.
 In order to determine eligibility, courts consider a number of issues, including the needs, income and assets of each spouse.
-Alimony is generally not available in situations where both spouses worked during the marriage and can support themselves.

 When determining whether alimony is to be awarded, courts look at a variety of criteria, including: